The Anglo-Chinese Flotilla of 1862-63

 The Arrival of the flotilla 1863

-Osborn stuck to the letter of his agreement on his arrival in China, as these terms were totally unreasonable to the Chinese they refused to accept the ships.
+Osborn stuck to the letter of his agreement on his arrival in China, as these terms were totally unreasonable to the Chinese, they refused to accept their new ships.

 boat, british boat, steamboat